HL7/fhir-military-service/input/pagecontent/conformance-profiles.md

     search](https://www.hl7.org/fhir/search.html#profile), so the validating
     profile is known in advance.

 2. The instance self-identifies using `meta.profile`.
-Every Data Sender SHOULD populate this element.
+Every Data Sender SHALL populate this element to specify which type of information was used/provided to consumer/receivers of military service history.

 3. The Data Receiver can examine the contents of the instance to associate it with a profile (in particular, by looking for identifying code or category).